timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 Type.GetType for version 3: MyLibrary.DemoClass
 ```

-With nUnit, all the `Type.GetType` calls also work, although they didn't work in a plain .NET console application (representing the production application). nUnit [adds it's own `Resolving` event handler](https://github.com/nunit/nunit/blob/master/src/NUnitFramework/framework/Internal/AssemblyHelper.cs#L106) to the default `AssemblyLoadContext`.
-As the [managed assembly loading algorithm](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/loading-managed) documents, that event will be raised when the assembly couldn't be found initially. nUnit hooks into this event and takes care of loading it anyway, ignoring version numbers in the process.
-Running the same test with xUnit shows the same behavior as the nUnit test (although I'm not quite sure how xUnit handles this, I suspect [this code](https://github.com/xunit/visualstudio.xunit/blob/ff89c51f426085d115fbf20b3527182fbd56b7f1/src/xunit.runner.visualstudio/Utility/AssemblyResolution/AssemblyHelper_NetCoreApp.cs#L93C6-L93C6) to be responsible for it), so changing the testing framework won't do much.
+All the `Type.GetType` calls also work with NUnit, although they didn't work in a straightforward .NET console application (representing the production application).
+NUnit [adds its own `Resolving` event handler](https://github.com/nunit/nunit/blob/master/src/NUnitFramework/framework/Internal/AssemblyHelper.cs#L106) to the default `AssemblyLoadContext`.
+As the [managed assembly loading algorithm](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/loading-managed) documents, that event will be raised when the assembly isn't initially found.
+NUnit hooks into this event and loads it anyway, ignoring version numbers.

+Running the same test with xUnit shows the same behavior as the NUnit test (although I'm not quite sure how xUnit handles this, I suspect [this code](https://github.com/xunit/visualstudio.xunit/blob/ff89c51f426085d115fbf20b3527182fbd56b7f1/src/xunit.runner.visualstudio/Utility/AssemblyResolution/AssemblyHelper_NetCoreApp.cs#L93C6-L93C6) to be responsible for it).
+It means that changing the testing framework won't do much.

 ## Conclusion

-Predicting the behavior of assembly and type loading operations remains tricky and behavior can easily change in different environments.
+Predicting the behavior of assembly and type loading operations remains tricky.
+The behavior can easily change in different environments.
 Due to the behavior in unit testing frameworks, this is also really hard to test reliably.
-Another approach is to just ignore the version from the fully qualified assembly name:
+Another approach is to ignore the version from the fully qualified assembly name:

 ```csharp
 // leave out version information Type.GetType("MyLibrary.DemoClass, MyLibrary, Culture=neutral, PublicKeyToken=null");
 ```

-This call works in all of the examples mentioned above and returns the expected type.
-Leaving out the version might be the most reliable call to resolve a type, but on the other hand if you are certain that you don't have to deal with breaking changes on a type.
+This call works in the abovementioned examples and returns the expected type.
+Leaving out the version might be the most reliable way to resolve a type, but on the other hand, you must be sure that you don't have to deal with breaking changes on the loaded types.